About this listing

 My world, and ease of commute, has changed because of the Rocketman app for iPhone.
 If you are planning a trip to Toronto, it is my strong recommendation that you download this invaluable app!!!!

-We have a two night booking minimum, if you need to stay only one night we can accommodate this if you are willing to pay a $30.00 cleaning fee.
+We have a two night booking minimum, if you need to stay only one night please send us a message and we will do our best to accommodate.